 La Cultura/The Culture

-Recently the kids and I had the opportunity to pre-screen the film, and I have to tell you guys.
+If you have not seen the film you need to, and I have to tell you guys.
 As a Hispanic mom, as a Hispanic family, I was overjoyed with how proud it was to see a family that resembled my own on-screen.
 Now for some, it may not be a big deal, however, this is the first time that we are seeing a Disney film that is true to what Latin America is!